mongodb/specifications/source/auth/auth.rst

 mechanism_properties
 	* Includes additional properties for the given mechanism.

-Each mechanism requires certain pieces of information to be present in a MongoCredential for authentication to occur.
+Each mechanism requires certain properties to be present in a MongoCredential for authentication to occur.
 See the individual mechanism definitions in the "MongoCredential Properties" section.
 All requirements listed for a mechanism must be met for authentication to occur.

 Credential delimiter in URI implies authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~